saahas-kohli/MuseAI/README.md

 # MuseAI

-MuseAI is a web interface where users can generate, listen to, and download AI-generated music.
+MuseAI is a web application in the style of ChatGPT where users can generate, listen to, and download AI-generated music.
 [Visit MuseAI here](http://muse-ai.co).

 ![Description of the Image](img/MuseAI_Visual.png)